Updated: Feb 22

-I am currently enrolled in advanced training for my industry and this week's homework is on nonverbal cues and language.
+When I rewrote this post for this site, I was enrolled in advanced training for my industry and this week's homework is on nonverbal cues and language...
 I consider myself observant of others' non-verbal language but sometimes I am oblivious to what messages I send or how I come across, my presentation, if you will.
 For example, I tend to cross my arms often, typically, because the temperature is cold but sometimes, I find I am just comfortable crossing my arms in front of me.
 I am tall and have long arms - taller folks know what I'm talking about!
 I had learned previously that having arms crossed in front of our body can appear that we are not interested or are bored.
 Plus I learned that uncrossing legs and arms helps improve memory!
 So there's even more reason to work on my outward presentation and be more aware of my body language.

 In 2020, everyone across the globe felt our "worlds" changing and even today at the time of this post, we are still acclimating to a different environment.
 The loss of human connection hit some deeply.
 Many of us connected online.
 I mentioned above that sometimes I was oblivious to the messages I was sending with my body language.
 Before friends may have asked, "Are you OK?" or "Is something wrong?"
 In the virtual world with video conferencing, it gave me an opportunity to be more aware of my facial expressions.
 I attend a weekly Girls' Night In event on Zoom and I have ample opportunity to pay attention to what my face is saying.